30hours/blah2/README.md

 # blah2

 A real-time radar which can support various SDR platforms.
+See a live instance at [http://radar4.30hours.dev](http://radar4.30hours.dev).

 ![blah2 example display](./example.png "blah2")